 Who are Columbia University's Most influential alumni?

-Columbia University's most influential alumni faculty include professors and professionals in the fields of Social Work, Anthropology, and Criminal Justice.
+Columbia University's most influential alumni faculty include professors and professionals in the fields of Anthropology, Social Work, and Communications.
 Columbia University’s most academically influential people include Stephen Jay Gould, Milton Friedman, and Isaac Asimov.

 American evolutionary biologistview profile

 First Secretary of the Treasury and Founding Father of the United Statesview profile